catalyst-cooperative/pudl-archiver/README.md

 ```
 This method should handle the following steps:
 * identify the specific download link for the file(s) in the partition
-* construct the name of the downloaded file.
+* rename the file to match our data conventions.
 We rename files to match the format
-`datasource-year.ext` - e.g. `eia860-1990.zip`.
+`datasource-partition.ext` - e.g. `eia860-1990.zip`.
-* construct the path to the downloaded file, using `self.download_directory`: this is
+* construct the path to where we want to temporarily store the file locally, using
-a temporary directory created and manged by the base class that is used as a staging area
+`self.download_directory`: this is a temporary directory created and manged by the base
-for downloading data before uploading it to Zenodo.
-This temporary directory will be
+class that is used as a staging area for downloading data before uploading it to its
+final location (e.g. Zenodo, a cloud bucket).
-automatically removed once the data has been uploaded.
+This temporary directory will be automatically removed once the data has been uploaded.
-* return `ResourceInfo`, where `local_path` is the path to the downloaded file and
+* return `ResourceInfo`, where `local_path` is the path to the file's location in
-`partitions` is a dictionary specifying the partition(s) of the dataset.
+`self.download_directory` and `partitions` is a dictionary specifying the partition(s)
+of the dataset.
+We'll use this to coordinate validation and upload once all files have
+been downloaded.

 We have written a number of download methods to handle different file formats:
 * You're downloading a zipfile: `self.download_zipfile()` is a helper method implemented
 to handle downloading zipfiles that includes a check for valid zipfiles, and a
 configurable number of retries.
 * You're downloading a single file in another format (e.g., Excel): `self.download_and_zipfile()` downloads a file and zips it.
 Where the original files are not already zipped, we zip them
 to speed up upload and download times.
+See `archivers.censuspep.py` for an example of
+this method.
 * You're downloading a number of files that belong to a single partition (e.g., multiple
 API calls per year): `self.add_to_archive()` can be used to
 download multiple files and add them to the same zipfile.
 See `archivers.eia.eia860m.py`